mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 ## Prerequisites

 The [setup of the lab](../README.md) should be completed.

+All the tool are executed on Kali Linux.
+I use [Kali](https://www.kali.org/docs/wsl/wsl-preparations/) on WSL for convenience, but any instance should to.
+> _When using Kali Linux on WSL, the services from the docker enviroment, should be accesible on the network interface loopback adresse(127.0.0.1)_

 The wordlists from [SecLists](https://www.kali.org/tools/seclists/) should be installed
-along with [Gobuster](https://www.kali.org/tools/gobuster/) on a Kali Linux instance
+along with [Gobuster](https://www.kali.org/tools/gobuster/) on a Kali Linux instance  .
-(I use [Kali](https://www.kali.org/docs/wsl/wsl-preparations/) on WSL for convenience).

 If you use Kali with WSL, you can simply scan the loopback address (unless default settings have been changed).
 If you use a virtual machine, ensure that a NAT is configured between the host and VM.

-Wordlist paths in WSL:
+Wordlist paths in Kali WSL are:
-- `/usr/share/wordlists/seclists/Discovery/Web-Content/common.txt`
+- `/usr/share/seclists/Discovery/Web-Content/common.txt`
-- `/usr/share/wordlists/seclists/Discovery/Web-Content/quickhits.txt`
+- `/usr/share/seclists/Discovery/Web-Content/quickhits.txt`

 To familiarize yourself with Gobuster, you can watch this [intro tutorial](https://www.youtube.com/watch?v=HjXNK-mYwDQ)